ibm-cloud-docs/apps/secapps.md

     The following types of private keys are supported in {{site.data.keyword.Bluemix_notm}}:

-    * PEM (pem, .key)
+    * PEM (`pem`, `.key`)
-    * PKCS #8 (p8, pk8)
+    * PKCS #8 (`p8`, `pk8`)

   #### Intermediate certificate

     A subordinate certificate that is issued by the trusted root certificate authority (CA) specifically to issue end-entity server certificates.
 The result is a certificate chain that begins at the trusted root CA, passes through the intermediate certificate, and ends with the SSL certificate issued to the organization.

     You should use an intermediate certificate to verify the authenticity of the main certificate.
-Intermediate certificates are typically obtained from a trusted third-party.
+Intermediate certificates are typically obtained from a trusted third party.
 You might not require an intermediate certificate when you test your application before deploying it to production.

   #### Enable request of client certificate